State of Affairs of Ransomware Attacks in India: 2019

 Backup Your Data Separately

 The best way to stay proactive is by backing up your data in a separate external storage device but it should not be connected to your computer.
 Backing up your data will help in securing it from being encrypted and misused by cyber attackers.

-The basic cyber security hygiene like vulnerability assessment can help in preventing malware like ransomware.
+The basic cyber security hygiene like vulnerability assessment and penetration testing can help in preventing malware like ransomware.
 With the help of continuous vulnerability assessment, one can find out the exploitable vulnerabilities and fix them before any threat actor discovers it.

 Avoid clicking links that are attached in spam emails or on an unfamiliar website.
 Such links are the bearers of malicious files that badly infects the user’s computer when clicked.
 Moreover, these links are the pathways for ransomware to access the user’s system and encrypt or lock confidential data for ransom.

 With cybercrimes becoming more widespread and constantly evolving in nature, protection against them has never been more crucial.
-It is necessary for organizations to secure their entire IT infrastructure with comprehensive cyber security software and solutions to blocking and keep the cyber threat postures at bay.
+It is necessary for organizations to secure their entire IT infrastructure with comprehensive cyber security solutions and software to blocking and keep the cyber threat postures at bay.